St. Peter's C.E. Primary School

 NA.

-We are equally proud of our other results from across the school that were reported in July 2022.
-In the Early Years Foundation Stage (EYFS) 80% achieved a ‘Good Level of Development’.
-In phonics, 71.4% of Year 1 pupils and 50% of those reassessed in Year 2 met the expected standard.
-In their Key Stage 1 statutory assessments, 75% of Year 2 met the expected standard in Reading, 58% in Writing and 75% in Mathematics.
+That said, we remain incredibly proud of the hard work and dedication shown by both our staff and children every year.
+Other results from across the school that were reported in July 2024 include: Early Years Foundation Stage (EYFS) where 69% achieved a ‘Good Level of Development’; and phonics where 79% of Year 1 pupils and 50% of those reassessed in Year 2 met the expected standard.
+Well done to all!

 Every year statutory and in-house attainment and progress data is carefully scrutinised by leaders in order to identify strengths and areas for improvement.
 There is a clear focus on cohorts, key groups and individuals across the school.
 Where appropriate, key areas are then strategically targeted through the annual school improvement plan.